-In Section 24 of Part Q, amending Section 686 of the General Business Law, - it does not apear that the changes to service found elsewhere in the bill apply.
+In Section 24 of Part Q, amending Section 686 of the General Business Law, - it does not appear that the changes to service found elsewhere in the bill apply.
 The language of that Section still provides that the service of process is sent forthwith by the Department.
-Clarification is needed.
+This Section requires clarification.